USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 .. py:function:: new warp { <directives> }

 	Ramp the cell sizes along a given axis through the given range of cell indices.
-The form of the ramp is a quintic polynomial that has continuous first and second derivatives.
+The form of the ramp is a quintic polynomial that can be matched to either a constant or another quintic polynomial, such that the overall function is :math:`{\cal C}^2` continuous.

 	:param block directives: The following directives are supported: